juntossomosmais/django-outbox-pattern/README.md

 **DEFAULT_STOMP_KEY_FILE**

-the path to a X509 key file.
+The path to a X509 key file.
 Default: None

 **DEFAULT_STOMP_CERT_FILE**

-the path to a X509 certificate.
+The path to a X509 certificate.
 Default: None

 **DEFAULT_STOMP_CA_CERTS**

-the path to the a file containing CA certificates to validate the server against.
+The path to the a file containing CA certificates to validate the server against.
 If this is not set, server side certificate validation is not done.
 Default: None

 **DEFAULT_STOMP_CERT_VALIDATOR**

-function which performs extra validation on the client certificate, for example checking the returned certificate has a commonName attribute equal to the hostname (to avoid man in the middle attacks).
+Function which performs extra validation on the client certificate, for example checking the returned certificate has a commonName attribute equal to the hostname (to avoid man in the middle attacks).
 The signature is: (OK, err_msg) = validation_function(cert, hostname)